sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 transaction forward, you can see confirmation that the operation was successful from the timeline and activity logs (15).

-You can see illustrations of the process below.
+You can see screenshots of the process below.

 <extrainfo title="Step 12 (optional): available operator actions in the transaction process">